M-Chimiste/TheseusInsight/docs/embedding_functionality_README.md

 ## Technical Details

 ### Vector Storage
-- Uses PostgreSQL's pgvector extension for efficient vector storage and similarity search
+- Uses the sqlite-vec extension for efficient vector storage and similarity search
-- Embeddings are stored as VECTOR type columns
+- Embeddings are stored as BLOB columns compatible with sqlite-vec
-- Cosine similarity is calculated using the `<=>` operator
+- Cosine similarity is calculated using sqlite-vec functions

 ### Similarity Calculation
 - Uses cosine distance: `embedding <=> query_embedding`